AndresMadeDev/Regi-Cal/README.md

 # Regi-Cal
-This app is using the Apple Framework Swift Data
+This app is using the new Apple Framework Swift Data

 Calculator to count cash register
 Available in Apple App Store